 Finding enough storage in children’s bedrooms can be tough, but if you buy furniture and accessories with storage in mind, you should be able to find plenty of storage for kids rooms.

 My daughters, used to enjoy sharing a room together.
 (They have since gotten their own rooms.)
 So, when I chose the children’s furniture for their room, I chose children’s furniture that would give us the most space as possible for storing their things.

 Their room is fairly large, but not that big, considering that we must fit two twin beds in there, a dresser, and as many places as possible to stash all their clothing and toys.

 Extra Storage for Kids Rooms

-So, I chose a storage bed with drawers (South Shore Furniture, Lily Rose Collection, Twin Mates Bed 39″, Romantic Pine), which is available from Amazon.com.
+I chose a storage bed with drawers (South Shore Furniture, Lily Rose Collection, Twin Mates Bed 39″, Romantic Pine), which is available from Amazon.com.
 The twin bed frames, at $165 each, are fairly affordable, and offer three large drawers for storage underneath.
 The beds are an attractive and easy way to add additional storage for kids rooms.
-The frames only allow for a mattress (and not a boxspring), however, so I got pillowtop mattresses for my kids to make their beds more comfortable.
+The frames only allow for a mattress (and not a boxspring), however, so I got each daughter a pillowtop mattress to make their beds more comfortable.

 We purchased our children’s storage beds from Amazon.com, and got free shipping, which is a great deal, since shipping for large furniture items can be expensive!